Lake County Cases at a Glance

 The Lake County Department of Health Services (DHS) continues to work closely with the California Department of Public Health (CDPH) and the Centers for Disease Control and Prevention (CDC) to monitor the Novel Coronavirus (COVID-19).

-Drive-Thru COVID-19 testing is now available in Lakeport, Clearlake, Middletown and Upper Lake.
+Drive-Thru Testing is now available by appointment in Lakeport, Clearlake, Middletown and Upper Lake!

 Protect Yourself & Others